mlanduyt/Assignment3/CodeStructure.md

     2c. local_element.py determines internal forces and distributes loads.

 4. visualize.py performs the post-processing aspects of the code.
 Displaying meshes and visualizing displacement magnitudes.
 This script generates 2D_meshs and gifs.

+### Comments
+    Duplication between some scripts makes it confusing to follow functionality.
+For instance, the function name plot_mesh_2D is used both under visualize.py and pre_process_demo_helper.py.
+These functions are close but have minor differences.